47degrees/github4s/docs/src/main/tut/issue.md

 See [the API doc](https://developer.github.com/v3/search/#search-issues) for full reference.

+##Comments

-## Create a Comment
+### Create a Comment

-You can create a comment for an issue whit the next parameters:
+You can create a comment for an issue whit the following parameters:

  - the repository coordinates (owner and name of the repository)
  - `number`: The issue number